keithalewis/math/eber.md

 Inspired by [Lexifi](https://www.lexify.com), we propose a mathematical theory that can be practially implemented on a computer.
-A key simplification is to seperate the notion of an increasing sequence of times to be used in the contact specifications and trading strategies.
+A key simplification is to seperate the notion of an increasing sequence of times to be used in the contact specifications and events such as cash flows or trading strategies.
 We identify primitive operations that apply only to increasing time series and a operations on them.
-These can be used to convert contract specifications into a stream of cash flows.
+These can be used to convert contract specifications into a stream of cash flows or trades.

 It is important to include knobs for all possible actions an intrument owner can take.
 For example, an American option holder can exercise any time prior to expiration.